Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces

-Figures \ref{fig:G_Edited} and \ref{fig:H_Edited} illustrate the channel estimation accuracy PAKRON and TUCKER receivers.
-Let us first consider Figure \ref{fig:G_Edited}, which depicts the performance of the estimated user to the BR-RIS channel (\(\overline{\ma{G}}\)).
-It is noteworthy that the PAKRON receiver shows greater degradation than the TUCKER receiver at lower SNR levels (in particular until $10$dB).
-However, in the higher SNR regime, this performance gap tends to diminish, resulting in nearly identical performances, with the PAKRON receiver showing a slight tendency to outperform the TUCKER one.
+Figures \ref{fig:G_Edited} and \ref{fig:H_Edited} illustrate the channel estimation accuracy of the PAKRON and TUCKER receivers.
+Let us first consider Figure \ref{fig:G_Edited}, which depicts the performance of the estimated user on the BD-RIS channel (\(\overline{\ma{G}}\)).
+It should be noted that the PAKRON receiver exhibits greater degradation than the TUCKER receiver at lower SNR levels (in particular, up to $ 10$ dB).
+However, in the higher-SNR regime, this performance gap tends to diminish, yielding nearly identical performance, with the PAKRON receiver showing a slight tendency to outperform the TUCKER receiver.
 Moreover, we observe that both algorithms are sensitive to variations in the number of groups \(Q\).
-This sensitivity is anticipated since the number of blocks can influence the iterative part of the PAKRON receiver, specifically the estimation of the channel \(\overline{\ma{G}}\) and the structured matrix \(\ma{\Omega}\).
-On the other hand, Figure \ref{fig:H_Edited} demonstrates that the TUCKER receiver consistently outperforms the PAKRON receiver across the entire SNR range.
+This sensitivity is anticipated, as the number of blocks can influence the iterative part of the PAKRON receiver, specifically the estimation of the channel \(\overline{\ma{G}}\) and the structured matrix \(\ma{\Omega}\).
+On the other hand, Figure \ref{fig:H_Edited} shows that the TUCKER receiver consistently outperforms the PAKRON receiver throughout the entire SNR range.
 Nevertheless, both solutions show insensitivity to the number of groups.
-This can be explained by: $(I)$ For the PAKRON receiver, the estimate of the channel $\ma{H}$ is extracted by applying a Kronecker factorization to the $\ma{\Omega}$ (stage II) matrix already estimated during the iterative part (stage I).
-This process reduces the sensitivity of the \(\ma{H}\) channel estimation concerning variations in the number of groups.
-However, there is error propagation from stage I to stage II, which explains the gap between the PAKRON and TUCKER receivers, thereby favoring the latter.
+For the PAKRON receiver, the estimate of the channel $\ma{H}$ is extracted by applying a Kronecker factorization to the matrix $\ma{\Omega}$ (stage II) already estimated during the iterative part (stage I).
+This process reduces the sensitivity of the estimation of the \(\ma{H}\) channel with respect to variations in the number of groups.
+However, the propagation of errors from stage I to stage II explains the gap between the PAKRON and TUCKER receivers, favoring the latter.